Leifhaa/pgr301_devops/README.md

 14. Setup metrics in the program and query them in influxDB (http://localhost:8083/)
 15. Add the ELK stack
 16. Encrypt logz_io token
+17. Add logging
+18. Create a bucket for terraform state
+19. Create a service account for terraform

 #Assignemnt 1